Green Cove Springs Homes for Sale

 First, map the carrying cost by community.
 Established and historic-core homes often have no CDD, while the new master plans carry both HOA and CDD, so confirm the figures before comparing two homes by price alone.

 Second, in a builder-heavy market the on-site sales rep works for the builder, not for you.
-You can almost always bring your own agent at no cost, but you generally must register that agent on your first visit.
+You can almost always bring your own agent, with negotiable compensation set in a written agreement, but you generally must register that agent on your first visit.
 Bring your agent first.

 Third, weigh the long-term growth.
 The approved Agricola and Saratoga Springs Agrihoods will add 8,000-plus homes and reshape traffic, schools, and amenities, which can be an opportunity for appreciation and a reason to consider location within the area carefully.